 “Above all, clients take it as a “given” that the work that will be done will be in compliance with the rules in Google and Bing webmaster guidelines and terms of service.”

 Sadly, that faith is often not rewarded… On a project I did for a Christchurch client in September 2016, the owner explained that the company had employed 3 different NZ SEO companies in 4 years.

 - When I audited the website, it was painfully apparent that zero editing of text content or keyword research had been done by anyone employed to sort out their SEO shortcomings…

 - When I edited the incoming link profile, there were scores of links from shoddy blogs and social bookmarking sites.
 Those links were rife with exact-match keywords in anchor text inserted at random in what was either computer-generated garbage content, or written by school child just learning English…

 Evaluating Proposed SEO Remedial Work

-It is very important to bear in mind that the SEO industry is rife with self-styled “experts” who focus on pushy unsolicited marketing strategies and endless email sales campaigns.
-Their focus is on the money – signing clients up to multi-month contracts.
+Are you are operating a small business in need of an affordable SEO package?
+It is very important to bear in mind that the SEO industry is rife with self-styled “experts” who focus on pushy, unsolicited marketing strategies and endless email sales campaigns.
+Their focus is on the money – signing clients up to expensive multi-month contracts.
 Their SEO strategy is invariably some type of link-building scheme – usually based on their own “Private Blog Networks” or a variation thereof.

 Link schemes may give you a quick (but short term) ranking benefit.
 However, they also place you in flagrant breach of Google’s Terms of Service – which explicitly prohibits participation in link building to artificially boost ranking.